 How to use Quest for desktop VR games (e.g. HTC Vive, Oculus Rift)

 It is possible to use Quest to play games for HTC Vive and Oculus Rift, and in fact, the Quest can be used wirelessly for untethered VR.
 Please note that you’ll need a VR-ready PC.
+There are three ways to use Quest for desktop VR games (in order of best quality): Virtual Desktop, ALVR, and VRidge.

 Here is how to install ALVR.